Google's Christmas battle royale game is the perfect summary of the worst year

 Snowball Storm doesn't make it clear if the other elves are AI opponents, or are being controlled by real people around the world.

 But are people even real?
 Covid lockdown brings that into question.
-When was the last time you saw a new people, not just a recurring cast-member of your life?
+When was the last time you saw new people, not just recurring cast-member players in your life?
 Not since 2019, we'd bet.
 Real people don't exist anymore.

-The controls for Snowball Storm are a bit confusing – double-tapping seems to throw a snowball sometimes, other times it doesn't.
+The controls for Snowball Storm are a bit confusing – sometimes double-tapping seems to throw a snowball, other times it doesn't.
 What do power-ups do?
 It's hard to say.

 The world very literally crumbles away in Snowball Storm – if you stand at the edge of the sea, you'll see the little hexagonal peninsulas shake then fall into the ocean.